SassNinja/postcss-extract-media-query/README.md

 ### entry

 By default the plugin uses the `from` value from the options of the loader or of the options you define in `postcss().process(css, { from: ... })`.
-Usually you don't need to change it but if you have to you can define an **absolute** file path as entry.
+Usually you don't need to change it but if you have to (e.g. when using the plugin standalone) you can define an **absolute** file path as entry.

 ```javascript
 'postcss-extract-media-query': {
     entry: path.join(__dirname, 'some/path/example.css')
 }
 ```

+## Webpack User?

+If you're using webpack should use [media-query-plugin](https://github.com/SassNinja/media-query-plugin) which is built for webpack only and thus comes with several advantages such as applying all other loaders you've defined and hash support for caching.

 ## Credits